Vote for Huggett

 Vote for Huggett is a 1949 British comedy film directed by Ken Annakin and starring Jack Warner, Kathleen Harrison, Susan Shaw and Petula Clark.
-Warner reprises his role as the head of a London family, in the post-war years.

-In this, the third in the series of films about the Huggetts after Holiday Camp, in 1947, and Here Come the Huggetts (1948), Joe Huggett decides to run as a candidate in the municipal election.
-It was followed later in 1949 by The Huggetts Abroad.
+It was written by Mabel Constanduros, Denis Constanduros and Allan MacKinnon.
+In this, the third in the series of films about the Huggetts after Holiday Camp (1947) and Here Come the Huggetts (1948), Warner reprises his role as Joe Huggett, the head of a London family in the post-war years who decides to run as a candidate in the municipal election.
+It was followed by The Huggetts Abroad (1949).

 Plot

 After writing a letter to the local newspaper, calling for the construction of a pleasure garden for a new war memorial, Joe Huggett is overwhelmed by the response from the public.
-However, his call is awkward for a corrupt local councillor who has plans of his own for the space from which his business can profit.
+However, his call is awkward for a corrupt local councillor Mr. Hall who has plans of his own for the space from which his business can profit.
 Other people see opportunities of their own in supporting Huggett's plan and he is persuaded to stand for election as a local councillor.
-In her efforts to help his campaign, Pet gets rather too enthusiastic.
-Meanwhile, Susan's love life gets complicated when her boyfriend Peter proposes marriage and then finds he has competition.
+In her efforts to help his campaign, his daughter Pet gets rather too enthusiastic.
+Meanwhile, another daughter Susan's love life gets complicated when her boyfriend Peter Hawtrey proposes marriage and then finds he has competition.